Jugadveer/Ai-103/docs/RESPONSIBLE-AI.md

 ## 5. Privacy and data handling

-- All health data stays in a **local SQLite file**.
+- Health data lives in the app's own database, SQLite locally or Postgres on a hosted deployment.
 Nothing is uploaded to a third party beyond the Azure API calls needed to generate a response.
-- No name, email, phone number or identity data is collected.
+- **Accounts collect a name, an email and a password, and nothing else.**
+  No phone number, no address, no date of birth.
+The name is used to greet you and the email to sign you in.
+- The password is hashed with scrypt and a per-password salt.
+The plain password is never stored, never logged, and never appears in an error message.
+There is no route, admin or otherwise, that can read one back.
+- **One account cannot see another's record.** Every row carries its owner and every query filters on it.
+That is easy to promise and easy to break by forgetting one query, so `tests/test_isolation.py` reads every SQL string in the codebase and fails the build if one touching personal data has no owner condition, and `tests/test_auth.py` fails the build if any endpoint answers without a session.
+- The session cookie holds a user id and an expiry, signed.
+It is httponly, so a script on the page cannot read it, and samesite, so another site cannot use it.
+It carries no health data.
 - `.env` is git-ignored; no key, token or connection string is ever committed.
   This is both a course requirement and basic practice.
 - The database file (`*.db`) is git-ignored so no personal log data is pushed.

+**Stated plainly:** stored records are not encrypted at rest beyond whatever the host provides, there is no password reset, and there is no way to export or delete an account from inside the app.
+Those are real gaps for anything handling health data, and they are listed here rather than left for someone to discover.

 ## 6. Fairness and reliability